 Traffic Escorts are available for funerals, parades and other organized events.
 Call the Uniform Patrol Captain at 843.719.4452 or 843.719.4329 to request this service.

 Special Patrol requests are available when citizens are out of town or away from their homes for an extended time.
 Call the Uniform Patrol Captain at 843.719.4452 or 843.719.4329, or complete the secure e-form located on this website.

 The Crime Analysis Unit records criminal incidents in the County.
-Crime statistics are available to Crime Watch groups, homeowners and private businesses for their areas.
-To receive information, please call (843) 719-4553.
+Crime statistics are available by visiting http://www.raidsonline.com or you can contact 843.719.4413 for additional information.

 Volunteers: The Sheriff's Office is fortunate to have committed volunteers who augment the full-time staff.
 Volunteers provide their services in the Detective Office and in Crime Analysis.
 Persons who are interested in volunteering should call 843.719.4423.